n8nt/SpringBootDemoWithPI4J/README.md

 All of this looks good.
 The only problem is that in other examples shown, the default provider is always shown to be pigpio-output-provider and those are shown to work by the example, but when using the raspberrypi-output-provider the code does not seem to work.

+## update 2023JAN22
+I see in several of the examples the following:

+- RUNTIME DEPENDENCIES
+- This project used Pi4J V.2 which has the following runtime dependency requirements:

+- SLF4J (API)
+- SLF4J-SIMPLE
+- PIGPIO Library (for the Raspberry Pi) - This dependency comes pre-installed on recent Raspbian images.
+However, you can also download and install it yourself using the instructions found here.
+(A minimum version of 71 is recommended at the time of this writing)

+I created a new SSD card and loaded the Raspberry PI OS Lite (32-bit).
+I also tried the 64-bit version but so far have the same results.
+The above says this dependency comes pre-installed on recent Raspbian images.
+Question is, is it included in those two OS's?
+(I use the Raspberry PI Imager v1.7.3 to download and install OS images.)

+Is it necessary to start up the pigpiod in order to get the pi4j library to work?